baykovr/AVPI/README.md

 You should run gavpi as administrator for it work properly in most games. (right click run as...)

-Check out the example [profile for StarCitizen](https://github.com/baykovr/AVPI/blob/master/Profiles/POWER.xml) to get started. (included in latest release)
+Check out the example profile for StarCitizen included in latest release to get started.

 #### About